CEMPD/SMOKE-ExampleCase-v2/nonpoint/README.md

 Refer to [Run Script Variables](https://github.com/CEMPD/SMOKE/wiki/A.-Overall-Instructions-on-Running-SMOKE-using-EPA's-Emissions-Modeling-Platforms#run-script-variables) for descriptions of major variables in the run scripts.

+**NOTE:** Although `Annual_np_oilgas_12US1_2018gg_18j.csh` is provided in the SMOKE Example Case, executing this script will eventually failed due to no nonpoint Oil and Gas emission sources in the model domain of the Example Case.

 **Example: Processing a Nonpoint Sector (Residential Wood Combustion)**